-Attribution of support in publications must acknowledge the joint program, as well as the funding organization and award number, by including the phrase, "as part of the NSF/NLM Generalizable Data Science Methods for Biomedical Research Program".
+Attribution of support in publications must acknowledge the joint program, as well as the funding organization and award number, by including the phrase, "as part of the Joint DMS/NIGMS Initiative to Support Research at the Interface of the Biological and Mathematical Sciences."

-Awards from this competition may be made by either NSF or NIH at the option of the agencies, not the grantee.
 Grants made by NSF will be subject to NSF's award conditions.
 Grants made by NIH will be subject to NIH's award conditions (see http://grants.nih.gov/grants/policy/awardconditions.htm).
-Contact the cognizant NIH organization Program Officer for additional information.